bartongroup/slivka/sphinx-docs/specification.rst

 Command
 -------

-The rest of the service file contains instructions for slivka how to run the command line program and what parameters the web service part should expose to the users.
+The following configuration contains instructions for slivka on how to build the list of arguments for the command line program.
+The command line configuration consists of four parts, the base command which invokes the program, the list of arguments appended to it, the environment variables and the list of output files produced by the tool.
-Let us start with defining the command line program and its arguments followed by listing the output files.
-Then, we use the command arguments to build the parameters for the web services.
-Lastly, we briefly mention available execution methods for job processes.

 Base Command
 ============

 The base command (i.e. the program to be run) is specified under the *command* property.
-In simple cases this will contain an executable to be run such as ``clustalw2`` or ``mafft``; however, it is also possible to name multiple arguments or even insert environment variables e.g. ``python -m ${HOME}/lib/my-library``.
-This part will make the base of our program call and additional arguments will be appended to that.
+A string or an array of strings are accepted values.
+In simple cases the command contains an executable to be run such as ``clustalw2`` or ``mafft``; however, it is also possible to name multiple arguments that make up the command running the program or even insert environment variables e.g. ``python -m
+${HOME}/lib/my-library``.
+This part makes the base of the program call and additional arguments are appended to that.
+If the arguments are given as an array, the environment variables are interpolated first and the result is processed in a similar way to the ``execl`` function.
+If given as a string, they are split into a list of arguments using :py:func:`shlex.split` first.

-If you are concerned about special characters and whitespace and want to make sure that the command is read properly, you can enumerate the arguments using a list as shown in the following examples.
+If you are concerned about special characters and whitespaces and want to make sure that the command is parsed properly, you can enumerate the arguments using a list as shown in the following examples.

 .. code-block:: yaml